Beloc

 What is the effect of Beloc on the Kidneys?

-Beloc does not damage the kidneys.
+Using Beloc does not have any harmful effects on kidneys.

 What is the effect of Beloc on the Liver?

-Beloc is rarely harmful for the liver.
+Side effects of Beloc rarely affect the liver.

 What is the effect of Beloc on the Heart?